bludit/documentation-english/pages/getting-started/installation-guide/index.md

 1. Download the latest version from [the official page](https://www.bludit.com).
 2. Extract the zip file.
 3. Upload the extracted content to the server or hosting.
-You can upload the files in the root directory or a subdirectory such as `/bludit/`.
+You can upload the files in the root directory or in a subdirectory such as `/bludit/`.
 4. For upload the files you can use an FTP client or WebFTP or some tool provided by the hosting.
-4. Visit you domain, if you upload the files to the root directory is going to be `https://www.example.com`, if you upload the files in a subdirectory is going to be like `https://www.example.com/bludit/`.
+4. Visit your domain; If you uploaded the files in the root directory go to `https://www.example.com`, if you uploaded the files in a subdirectory `https://www.example.com/bludit/`.
 5. Follow the Bludit Installer to configure the website.

 ---